KevinC-gh/EXT-Sorter/README.md

 The "Include Subfolders" checkbox determines whether or not the program should check for additional folders within the selected source folder and move items from those folders as well.

 Once the source folder, destination folder, and file types are selected, use the "Run" button to run the program.
-IF files were successfully moved, a message specifying the number of files moved should appear.
+If files were successfully moved, a message specifying the number of files moved should appear.

 <img width="906" height="270" alt="success" src="https://github.com/user-attachments/assets/c138db24-5f30-4e8a-8457-8463911f4c67" />